dst/dst.github.io/_posts/2015-05-07-springio2015-barcelona.md

 * JHipster, the leading application generator for Spring Boot + AngularJS
 * Inside an Spring Event Sourced CQRS application – or why Microservices can actually work

-I was really impressed when listening this talks.
+I was really impressed when listening these talks.

 # Funny moments
 I liked "Spring Batch for Large Enterprises Operations" talk.
 It was interesting from a technical point of view.